fhernandez173/Selenium_development/selenium_design_patterns_best_practices/SeleniumBestPracticesBook_chapt_4/chapt_4_notes.md

 FIXTURES:
-These are any test data that lives outside a particular test, used to set application in a certain state. t allows a constant to compare individual test runs against.
+These are any test data that lives outside a particular test, used to set application in a certain state.
+It allows a constant to compare individual test runs against.
 Best with env in high accessibility scale.
 We fill up our local env with fixed data.
 Example:
 __________________________________________